ashcrysis/ashcrysis/README.md

-Driven by challenges, almost a game developer and artist on my spare time!
+Driven by challenges, almost a game developer

 • +4 years of programming experience
 • Studying computer science at Estácio